olaishola05/Go/Daily report.md

 Working on a basic map with slices program, but the code is not working yet, Hopefully tomorrow I'll share.
 Below is a demo to a basic slice program.

 #100DaysOfCode #100DaysOfGo #golang

+Day 6 of #100DaysOfCode of learning Go programming.

+Don't do much learning today but complete a simple program I was working on yesterday to print server status using map and slices.

+#100DaysOfCode #100DaysOfGo #golang

+Day 7 of #100DaysOfCode of learning Go programming.
+ I had a very low start today and other commitments but manage to squeeze in few minutes.

+ Learned
+ - Pointers
+ - Creating Pointers
+ - Few practice tackling challenge with pointers.
+I must confess, I still need another look at pointer to fully understand it.

+#100DaysOfCode #100DaysOfGo #golang